Help Beyond Hearing Aids – Do I Need Auditory Training?

 The professionals at Speech and Hearing Associates provide an individualized program of strategies and exercises to retrain the brain and make communication successful and enjoyable; we work on skills that are patient and family centered.

-Through Auditory Training, we set goals and teach compensatory strategies to:
+Through Auditory Training and Rehabilitation, we set goals and teach compensatory strategies to:

 • Understand and manage your hearing loss.

 • Increase the ability to process, understand, and recall rapid speech.